emca-it/ITRS-Log-Analytics-7.x/07-Network_Probe/07-Network_Probe.md

 ##### Pipelines Section

 This section is used to manage pipelines.
 Here you can observe the status and statistics of pipelines to monitor their functioning.
-You can also enable or disable a given pipeline, as well as reload logstash configuration files using the reload method.
+You can also enable or disable a given pipeline, as well as reload service configuration files using the reload method.
 All functionalities will be described below, but first some introduction to pipeline configuration definition.

 ![](/media/media/07_network_probe/network_probes_page/pipelines/pipelines.png)

 ###### Pipeline configuration

 By default pipeline can be defined as a set of files consisting of:
 - `definition file` - file with name and path to configuration files directory and possibly some pipeline-specific options.
 Such a file can define multiple pipelines at once.
-The default path is: `/etc/logstash/pipelines.d/pipeline_name.yml`.
+The default path is: `/etc/logserver-probe/pipelines.d/pipeline_name.yml`.
 - `configuration files` - files containing pipeline plugins configurations.
-By default, it is: `/etc/logstash/conf.d/pipeline_name/*.conf`, but it can be altered through a definition file.
+By default, it is: `/etc/logserver-probe/conf.d/pipeline_name/*.conf`, but it can be altered through a definition file.

 The above settings can be found in the pipeline details, after clicking the arrow on the left.